SamuelWondimagengehu/Competitive_programing_A2SV/README.md

-# Competetive programming solutions to
+# Competetive programming solutions to problems from
-leetcode.com hackerrank.com and codeforces.com
+### leetcode.com hackerrank.com and codeforces.com